GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 - The method code, in case taken from a bigger pipeline, should be modularized with minimum/no coupling or external dependencies.
 - Technical documentation for the code (generated through a tool e.g., sphinx) are desired

 *Defining method input and output interfacing as defined for the other methods used for the same task will help eaiser switch among methods to experiment with.
 It minimize the effort for the user to try different methods for the same task in their pipeline.
 Sci-kit-learn is a very good example for it.
-However, since Methods Hub is driven by community, it doesn't mean to standardize method interfacing at the MH level.
+However, since Methods Hub is driven by community, it doesn't mean to standardize method interfacing at the Methods Hub level.
 The diversity and freedom in coding style is also equally important as far as the code is clearly readable, understandable and reusable.*

 #### 4.2.2.
 Code Reusability